A woman uses her digital wallet to make a purchase at a clothing boutique.

 In contrast to a bank overdraft, with credit cards you're spending credit, not cash.
 Your card issuer specifies a credit limit and will decline transactions that would put you over that limit.

-Look closely at the terms and conditions of your card—some cards may allow certain over-the-limit transactions based on your history with them or the amount of the transaction.
+Some cards may allow certain over-the-limit transactions based on your history with them or the amount of the transaction.
 Be aware that in these cases it may be difficult to know how much you’re allowed to spend over your limit.
+Look closely at the terms and conditions of your card for details.

-It’s also good to know that even if you initially agreed to over-the-limit transactions and fees, you may always opt out later.
-When you opt out, it means the card issuer will go back to declining new transactions that would put you over your limit.
+Even if you initially agreed to over-the-limit transactions and fees, you can always opt out later.
+When you opt out, the card issuer will go back to declining new transactions that would put you over your limit.

 How exceeding your credit limit affects your credit score

-While fees are a major downside of over-the-limit transactions, there are other aspects to consider.
-One consequence is the impact on your credit score.
+While fees are a major downside to over-the-limit transactions, there are other aspects to consider.
+One consequence is the impact on your credit report and credit score.
 Going over your credit limit or maxing out your card may raise your credit utilization to a point that impacts your credit.

-Credit utilization is the percentage of credit you’re currently using out of the total credit available to you.
+What is your credit utilization ratio?
+It’s the percentage of credit you’re using out of the total credit you have.
 For instance, if your credit limit is $1,000 and your card balance is $300, you’re using 30% of your available credit for that card.
 If you use $1,000 or more on that same card, then your credit utilization is 100% or more.

-Credit utilization accounts for 30% of your total credit score.
-So, exceeding your credit limit is likely to negatively impact your credit score.
+Credit utilization accounts for about 30% of your total credit score.
+Because it appears on your credit report and accounts for so much of your credit score, exceeding your credit limit is likely to negatively change your credit score.

 Did you know?

-If you're close to your credit card limit and feel stuck, a balance transfer offer could help.
+If you're close to your credit card limit, a balance transfer offer could help.
 Look for a 0% intro APR balance transfer offer from issuers such as Discover.
 If you qualify, you may be able to lower your interest rate on your existing balance, which can make paying off your balance easier.

 Alternatives to going over a credit card limit